-Office: LRC 150, MTuWTh 10:00 am - 10:50 am, (916) 691-7086.
+Office: LRC 150, MW 12:00 - 1:15 pm, TT 1:00 - 2:15 pm, (916) 691-7086.
 Please let the instructor know if these hours do not work for you, and we can try to set up an appointment (allow 2 business days for reply).

-Class Meetings: MTuWTh 12:00 pm - 1:10 pm, Library 300
+Class Meetings: MW 1:30 - 3:50 pm, Library 110

-Required Materials: Elementary Algebra: Concepts & Applications, 9th edition, by Bittinger, Ellenbogen, Johnson.
-Online portion is not required, so you may be able to get the correct edition at a discounted price, if you buy used.
-The students are responsible for reading every section covered in class and/or assigned for homework.
+Required Materials: Basic Algebra with Applications, 1st edition, by yours truly.
+The students are responsible for obtaining the text and reading every section covered in class and/or assigned for homework.

 Catalog Description: This course includes the fundamental concepts and operations of algebra with problem solving skills emphasized throughout.
 Topics include: properties of real numbers, linear equations and inequalities, integer exponents, polynomials, factoring polynomials.
-Rational expressions and equations, rational exponents, systems of linear equations and inequalities, the rectangular coordinate system, graphs and equations of lines, and solving quadratic equations.
+Rational expressions and equations, radical expressions and equations, rational exponents, systems of linear equations and inequalities, the rectangular coordinate system, graphs and equations of lines, and solving quadratic equations.